-The Company carries a \$0.4 million deferred tax asset balance related to the U.S. entity.
+The Company carries a \$0.4 million deferred tax asset balance related to its U.S. subsidiary.
 The Company has recorded a valuation allowance against the net deferred tax asset where the recoverability due to future taxable profits is unknown.